thesis essay

 Provenance and Judgment

-A company that produces structured, auditable reasoning for a major player acquisition decision — one that shows its evidence, assumptions, metric definitions, comparable cases, uncertainty, and revisions — is a provenance institution.
-It does not sell data alone.
-It sells an audit trail for testimony about a player's value.
-The buyer is not paying for the recommendation alone.
-The buyer is paying for the ability to evaluate why the recommendation was made, by what method, on what evidence, with what acknowledged limitations.
+A company that produces structured, auditable reasoning for a major player acquisition decision — one that shows its evidence, assumptions, metric definitions, comparable cases, uncertainty, and revisions — is selling an audit trail for testimony about a player's value.
+Sport is the first arena where such an institution can be built and tested in public.
+It is not the last.

 When production is commodified, what remains is judgment.
 The institutions that certify judgment — that show their work, version their definitions, and stand behind their recommendations — are the ones that will matter.
+The window is open now.

 For correspondence: joel@statswing.com.

-Joel A. Adejola, Lawrence, Kansas, April 2026.
+— Joel A. Adejola, Lawrence, Kansas, April 2026.

 Notes